apache/spark/docs/sql-programming-guide.md

 ## Upgrading From Spark SQL 2.3 to 2.4

   - Since Spark 2.4, Spark maximizes the usage of a vectorized ORC reader for ORC files by default.
 To do that, `spark.sql.orc.impl` and `spark.sql.orc.filterPushdown` change their default values to `native` and `true` respectively.
+  - In PySpark, when Arrow optimization is enabled, previously `toPandas` just failed when Arrow optimization is unabled to be used whereas `createDataFrame` from Pandas DataFrame allowed the fallback to non-optimization.
+Now, both `toPandas` and `createDataFrame` from Pandas DataFrame allow the fallback by default, which can be switched by `spark.sql.execution.arrow.fallback.enabled`.

 ## Upgrading From Spark SQL 2.2 to 2.3